Saksham-43/Credit-Card-Fraud-Detection1/README.md

 ## Best Model

-XGBoost with SMOTE achieved the best performance based on ROC-AUC score.
+XGBoost with SMOTE achieved the best performance based on Accuracy and ROC-AUC score.

 ## Streamlit App